ginjo/rack_warden/README.md

 ### Actions

-# DOUBLE CHECK THIS SECTION TO MAKE SURE IT ACTUALLY WORKS THIS WAY!

 RackWarden adds a handful of helpers to your base controller class, giving you finer control over what actions (or routes) are protected.
 One of these helpers is ```require_login```.
 Run this helper in any action that you want protected behind a login session.
 If the user is not logged in, they will be redirected to the login action provided by RackWarden.
 Once they have successfully completed the login, the user will be redirected back to the protected page they were originally trying to access.

 The default for RackWarden is to enable the ```require_login``` helper on every action in your project.
 To disable this default, set ```:require_login``` (in your RackWarden configuration) to anything other than nil.
 Setting ```:require_login => false``` will disable automatic activation of the ```require_login``` helper entirely.

-You can also pass a regular expression (Sinatra) or a hash (Rails / ActionController) to ```require_login``` to filter what actions are protected, using your framework's before-filter ability.

-    # Exclude the 'index' route in Sinatra from RackWarden protection.
-    :require_login => !ruby/regexp /(?!index)/

-    # Exclude the 'index' action in Rails from RackWarden protection.
-    :require_login => :except=>[:index]

-To get finer control of inclusion/exclusion of routes & actions, use the class method ```require_login(filter)```.
+To control authentication inclusion/exclusion of routes & actions on a per-controller or per-application basis, use the class method ```require_login```.
 This creates a before filter in the context where you declare it.
+You can pass any options to ```require_login``` that are allowed by your framework's before filter.

 	# Rails
 	class Products < ActionController::Base
-		require_login :except=>[:index, :show]
+		require_login :only=>[:new, :create, :edit, :update]
 		...
 	end

 	# Sinatra
 	class MyApp < Sinatra::Base
-		require_login /\/products\/index|\/products\/show/
+		require_login '/admin*', :agent => /Songbird/
 		...
-	end

-	# Sinatra with Sinatra::Namespace extension
-	class MyApp < Sinatra::Base
-		namespace '/products' do
-			require_login /index|show/
-			...
-		end
 	end